Members' Research Service By / February 13, 2023

 © AndSus / Adobe Stock

-As products have become more complex in the digital age, on 28 September 2022, the European Commission published a proposal for a new directive on liability of defective products.
-This would revise the existing Product Liability Directive, adopted nearly 40 years ago in 1985.
-The proposal aims to bring the European Union’s product liability regime up to speed with the digital age, circular economy business models and global value chains.
+As products have become more complex in the digital age, the need for a new directive on liability of defective products has arisen.
+The new directive will revise the existing Product Liability Directive, adopted nearly 40 years ago in 1985.

 Versions